 Figure 3.
 Views of the 3D models created for the three artworks.
 Some of the points of analysis are indicated.

-Electrochemical Impedance Spectroscopy
+Electrochemical impedance spectroscopy

-Electrochemical Impedance Spectroscopy (EIS) was the selected technique for both the evaluation of the protective effectiveness of the corrosion patinas present on the bronze artefacts and for the monitoring of their stability as a function of the exposure time to the aggressivity of the environment [21]-[23].
+EIS was the selected technique for both the evaluation of the protective effectiveness of the corrosion patinas present on the bronze artefacts and for the monitoring of their stability as a function of the exposure time in relation to the aggressivity of the environment [21]-[23].

 The experimental setup exploited in this study is composed of a portable electrochemical interface (Ivium-CompactStat.e 10800) and a measuring probe suitable for non-invasive measurements.
-The probe is a two-electrode cell, with a Pt wire as counter electrode, and the bronze artefact as working electrode.
-The probe can be fixed on the metal surface by means of an adhesive closed-cell polyurethane disc and then easily removed as described in [24], [25].
-This particular configuration allows one to perform EIS measurements in situ, where the artefacts are stored, with a non-invasive approach [26].
+The probe is a two-electrode cell, with a Pt wire as a counter electrode and the bronze artefact as the working electrode.
+The probe can be fixed to the metal surface by means of an adhesive closed-cell polyurethane disc and then easily removed, as described in [24], [25].
+This particular configuration allows EIS measurements to be performed in situ, where the artefacts are stored, with a non-invasive approach [26].